quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 ---

 #### Visualization of Bifurcation Diagrams
 Background context: The visualization involves plotting individual points on a screen, with the density determined by the number of points plotted in each region.
-This process requires breaking up the range of \( \mu \) values into bins and recording stable states after transient behavior has died out.
+This process requires breaking up the range of $\mu$ values into bins and recording stable states after transient behavior has died out.

 :p What is the significance of using small symbols for points when plotting bifurcation diagrams?
 ??x